jacklul/inlinegamesbot/README.md

+# THIS IS AN OLD VERSION OF THE PROJECT

 # Inline Games - Telegram Bot

 This is basically a simple bot showcasing [Bots 2.0](https://core.telegram.org/bots/2-0-intro#new-inline-keyboards) 'inline keyboards' feature in [Telegram](https://telegram.org).